jlaw21/U2-OOP/src/L4-Getter Methods/Notes.md

 The methods we've seen in both the `String` class and `Math` class are return methods.
 They send data back to the main class, which can be assigned to variables, output for display or even used for further calculations.

+Return statements can return values or the result of a computation.

 ### .getWidth() Method

 Add the `getWidth` method to the `Rect` class, which returns the `width` attribute.